Gbally/CoinCap/README.md

 # CoinCap

 ## Presentation
-First real project in Python !!!
+First project in Python !!!

-CoinCap will download the last data about your favourite Crypto-Coin, so you can monitor for value of each coin.
+In this project I will make many different script to develop my skills before starting to think about the project in a big picture.

-That's all for now =)
+So, sorry it is messy, but every script should be working and have their own purpose, for now !